 Michael Kors slumps on weak forecast; to shut over 100 stores

-Michael Kors Holdings Ltd gave a bleak full-year forecast and said it would shut more than 100 full-price retail stores in the next two years as the upmarket fashion retailer struggles to turn around its brand.
+Luxury retailer Michael Kors Holdings Ltd swung to a fourth-quarter loss and said it would close between 100 and 125 full-price retail stores over the next two years.

-REUTERS - Michael Kors Holdings Ltd gave a bleak full-year forecast and said it would shut more than 100 full-price retail stores in the next two years as the upmarket fashion retailer struggles to turn around its brand.
+REUTERS: Michael Kors , the once-popular retailer that has been trying to turn itself around, said it expected same-store sales to continue to fall in 2018, and that it would shut more than 100 full-price retail stores in the next two years.

-Shares of the company, which also swung to a fourth-quarter loss, slumped more than 10 percent to US$32.69, their lowest in more than five years.
+Shares of the company slumped nearly 11 percent to US$32.38, their lowest in more than five years.

-Michael Kors, like other brick-and-mortar retailers, has been facing slowing sales as more customers shop online and spend less on apparel.

-The once hugely popular brand posted double-digit sales growth until 2014, helped by the runaway success of its US$300 bags.
-But then, its efforts to rapidly expand in North America - in a bid to sustain sales growth - made its handbags too commonplace for fashion-conscious women and consequently led to declining sales.
+Michael Kors Holdings Ltd, once the hottest name in affordable luxury, has been grappling with declining same-store sales for the past seven quarters as fewer people visit its stores, flocking instead to rival Coach Inc and shopping online.

+Kors said on Wednesday sales at stores established for more than a year fell 14.1 percent in the fourth-quarter ended April 1.
+Analysts had estimated a fall of 13.4 percent, according to research firm Consensus Metrix.

+To deal with the lull in sales, the retailer has been expanding into dresses and menswear, investing in its online business, and reducing supplies to department stores, which have been discounting heavily to bring back shoppers.

+These efforts, however, are yet to show the results that investors are looking for.

-The company said on Wednesday it expected revenue of US$4.25 billion for fiscal year 2018 and also forecast a high single-digit drop in same-store sales.
+Kors said it expected revenue of US$4.25 billion for fiscal year 2018 and also forecast a high single-digit drop in same-store sales.

 Analysts on average had estimated revenue of US$4.37 billion, according to Thomson Reuters I/B/E/S.